q0-0p/BlogWebAppProject/README.md

 ## Create a post

+1. ✔️ Build the form to create a post
-1. ❌ Build the form
+2. ❌ Build the form to create an author